8 Tips for Feeding Your Baby While Sick

 Can I breastfeed if my baby is sick?

-If your child is sick, it is totally fine, and will likely be encouraged by a medical professional, to continue breastfeeding.
+If your child is sick, it is fine, and will likely be encouraged by a medical professional, to continue breastfeeding.

 Your body is already fighting off whatever it is your kiddo has, and the antibodies your body is creating will help their body fight it as well.